 Open Ethics Label: AI nutrition labels

-Open Ethics Label is a “nutrition label” for digital products, including AI systems.
+Open Ethics Label (OEL) is a “nutrition label” for digital products, including AI systems.
 It brings standard of self-disclosure to digital products to make these products transparent and safe for consumers.

 Why labeling?